Phoenix’s finest: Ahead of Final Four, NCAA honors Valley community leaders with Legends and Legacy Community Award

 Sports Reporter, Phoenix

-Grace Del Pizzo expects to graduate in May 2025 with a bachelor’s degree in sports journalism and a minor in music theater.
-Del Pizzo has interned with SABR and Crossing Broad and is program director at Blaze Radio.
+Grace Del Pizzo expects to graduate in Spring 2025 with a bachelor’s degree in sports journalism and a minor in music theater.
+Del Pizzo is the social media coordinator at Phillies Nation, has interned with SABR and Crossing Broad, and is the program director at Blaze Radio.